dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 The SPE sampling process is built in as part of the instruction execution pipeline.
 Sample collection is still based on a configurable interval, but operations are statistically selected.
 Each sampled operation generates a sample record, which contains various data about the execution of this operation.
 SPE record saves the address of the instruction, the virtual and physical address for the data accessed by loads and stores, the source of the data access (cache or DRAM), and the timestamp to correlate with other events in the system.
 Also, it can give latency of various pipeline stages, such as Issue latency (from dispatch to execution), Translation latency (cycle count for a virtual-to-physical address translation), and Execution latency (latency of load/stores in the functional unit).
 The whitepaper [@ARMSPE] describes ARM SPE in more detail as well as shows a few optimization examples using it.

 Similar to Intel PEBS and AMD IBS, ARM SPE helps to reduce the sampling overhead and enables longer collections.
-In addition to that, it supports post-filtering of sample records, which helps to reduce the memory required for storage.
+In addition to that, it supports postfiltering of sample records, which helps to reduce the memory required for storage.
 SPE profiling is supported in Linux `perf` and can be used as follows:[^6]

 ```bash
 $ perf record -e arm_spe_0/<controls>/ -- test_program